Tuition and Practical Instruction Fees

-In addition to the per-credit tuition rate, a Music Private Lesson Fee of around $560 (this rate varies each year) is also charged when you register for practical instruction during the semester.
+In addition to the per-credit tuition rate, a Music Private Lesson Fee is also charged when you register for practical instruction during the semester.
 Supplemental private lesson fees will incur if you are a part-time student.
-Please refer to the Schulich School of Music fees for details about the miscellaneous charges.
+Please refer to the Schulich School of Music fees for details about the music private lesson fees.

 Scholarships & Student Aid